CleverCloud/doc.clever-cloud.com/commons/addons/cellar.md

 ```
 ### Python

-Based on [this article on dzone](https://dzone.com/articles/look-riak-cs-basho).
 This has been tested against python 3.6

-This script use boto, the old implentation of the aws-sdk in python.
+This script uses boto, the old implentation of the aws-sdk in python.
 Make sure to not use boto3, the API is completely different.
-For the moment, the host endpoint is `cellar.services.clever-cloud.com` (but check in the clever cloud console).
+For the moment, the host endpoint is `cellar-c2.services.clever-cloud.com` (but check in the clever cloud console).

 ```python
 from boto.s3.key import Key